jyo-02/Intel-Products-Sentiment-Analysis/Readme.md

     * Save all the website links and processor names in their respective URL files.
 Run each program as needed to collect the data.

-    * If there are multiple processor from a single wesite then merge them all by `multimerger.ipynb` which is in `1-web-scrapers/helper/`
+    * If there are multiple processors from a single website, then merge them all using `multimerger.ipynb` located in `1-web-scrapers/helper/multimerger.ipynb`.

-    * After collecting the reviews from each website, merge all the reviews into a single dataset for analysis using `3merger.ipynb` which is in `1-web-scrapers/helper/`.
+    * After collecting the reviews from each website, merge all the reviews into a single dataset for analysis using `3merger.ipynb` found in `1-web-scrapers/helper/3merger.ipynb`.

 2. ## Text Preprocessing

     The collected reviews undergo the following preprocessing steps:
     * **Translation of Foreign Languages**
     * **Lowercase Conversion**